Quickback Docs

 For arbitrary events that don't map to CRUD operations:

-await realtime.broadcast('processing-complete', {
+await realtime.broadcast('screening-complete', {

 }, ctx.activeOrgId!);